Nursultan03/auto-irrigation-system/README.md

 2. 💪 Pump and MOSFET (The Muscle)This is where the "Brain" controls the "Power.

-"MOSFET Wiring (LR7843 / D4184 Module):Thick Wires (Power Input):+ (Vin): Connect to Battery Positive (+) (6V).- (GND): Connect to Battery Negative (-).Thick Wires (Pump Output):OUT +: Connect to the Pump's Red wire.OUT -: Connect to the Pump's Black wire.Thin Wires (Control from Arduino):PWM / SIG (Yellow): Connect to Arduino Pin D9.GND (Black): Connect to Arduino GND.⚡ PROTECTION (Flyback Diode):The diode is screwed/soldered directly to the Pump's contacts (parallel).Side WITH the Stripe (Ring): Connect to Pump Positive (+).Side WITHOUT the Stripe: Connect to Pump Negative (-).This prevents the screen from glitching when the pump stops.
+"MOSFET Wiring (LR7843 / D4184 Module):Thick Wires (Power Input):+ (Vin): Connect to Battery Positive (+) (6V).
+- (GND): Connect to Battery Negative (-).
+- Thick Wires (Pump Output):OUT +: Connect to the Pump's Red wire.
+- OUT -: Connect to the Pump's Black wire.
+- Thin Wires (Control from Arduino):PWM / SIG (Yellow): Connect to Arduino Pin D9.
+- GND (Black): Connect to Arduino GND.

+- ⚡ PROTECTION (Flyback Diode):The diode is screwed/soldered directly to the Pump's contacts (parallel).
+- Side WITH the Stripe (Ring): Connect to Pump Positive (+).
+- Side WITHOUT the Stripe: Connect to Pump Negative (-).
+  This prevents the screen from glitching when the pump stops.

-3. 👀 Red Sensor (Moisture Level)The sensor that dictates the logic "Dry -> Water".VCC (+): Connect to Arduino 5V.GND (-): Connect to Arduino GND.S (Signal): Connect to Arduino Pin A0.
+3. 👀 Red Sensor (Moisture Level)The sensor that dictates the logic "Dry -> Water".
+   VCC (+): Connect to Arduino 5V.
+   GND (-): Connect to Arduino GND.
+   S (Signal): Connect to Arduino Pin A0.

-4. 📺 LCD Screen (1602 + I2C)To see the percentage and status.GND: Connect to Arduino GND.VCC: Connect to Arduino 5V.SDA: Connect to Arduino Pin A4.SCL: Connect to Arduino Pin A5.📋 Final Pin Summary TableArduino Pin Connected To FunctionD9 MOSFET (SIG) Controls the PumpA0 Red Sensor (S) Reads Soil MoistureA4 LCD Screen (SDA) Display DataA5 LCD Screen (SCL) Display Clock5V Sensor & Screen Power for low-voltage partsGND EVERYTHING Common Ground for all parts
+5. 📺 LCD Screen (1602 + I2C)To see the percentage and status.
+   GND: Connect to Arduino GND.
+   VCC: Connect to Arduino 5V.
+   SDA: Connect to Arduino Pin A4.
+   SCL: Connect to Arduino Pin A5.

+📋 Final Pin Summary TableArduino Pin Connected To FunctionD9 MOSFET (SIG) Controls the PumpA0 Red Sensor (S) Reads Soil MoistureA4 LCD Screen (SDA) Display DataA5 LCD Screen (SCL) Display Clock5V Sensor & Screen Power for low-voltage partsGND EVERYTHING Common Ground for all parts

 ![telegram-cloud-photo-size-2-5310186544624766616-w](https://github.com/user-attachments/assets/4e1c6712-381f-41dd-8cae-0fe0e7bd04de)